MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-in-gcc-high-dod.md

 You can also use enterprise software deployment tools, such as System Center Configuration Manager, to deploy Office 365 ProPlus.
 For more information about using Configuration Manager, see [Deploy with Configuration Manager (Current Branch)](https://docs.microsoft.com/sccm/sum/deploy-use/manage-office-365-proplus-updates) and [Deploy with Configuration Manager (2012 R2)](deploy-office-365-proplus-with-system-center-configuration-manager.md).

+> [!NOTE]
+> If you have anti-virus or other endpoint protection software configured to prevent installs or data writes to your devices, you may need to configure an exception for the OfficeClickToRun.exe process in order for the install to complete successfully.”

 <a name="samplexml"> </a>

 ## Sample configuration.xml files